David Letterman: Marriages, relationships, and family

 On July 2, 1968, Letterman married his college sweetheart, Michelle Cook, in Muncie, Indiana; they divorced in 1977.
 He also had a long-term cohabiting relationship with the former head writer and producer on Late Night, Merrill Markoe, from 1978 to 1988.
 Markoe created several Late Night staples, such as "Stupid Pet/Human Tricks".
 Time magazine wrote that theirs was the defining relationship of Letterman's career, with Markoe also acting as his writing partner.
 She "put the surrealism in Letterman's comedy."

 Letterman and Regina Lasko started dating in February 1986, while he was still living with Markoe.
 Lasko gave birth to their son, Harry Joseph Letterman, on November 3, 2003.
 Harry is named after Letterman's father.
 In 2005, police discovered a plot to kidnap Letterman's son and demand a $5 million ransom.
 Kelly Frank, a house painter who had worked for Letterman, was charged in the conspiracy.

 Letterman and Lasko wed on March 19, 2009, in a quiet courthouse civil ceremony in Choteau, Montana, where he had purchased a ranch in 1999.
 Letterman announced the marriage during the taping of his show of March 23, shortly after congratulating Bruce Willis on his marriage the week before.
 Letterman told the audience he nearly missed the ceremony because his truck became stuck in mud two miles from their house.
 The family resides in North Salem, New York, on a 108 acre estate.
+As of 2026, they have a Labrador named Doc.